nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all students : `liststu`

-Shows a list of all students in classMATE.
+Shows a list of all students in ClassMATE.

 Format: `liststu [c/CLASS_CODE]`